calyxir/calyx/docs/fud/circt.md

 you can lower from your favorite frontend in MLIR to the Calyx dialect, and continue all the way to SystemVerilog (with spunky optimizations) using the native compiler.

-Want to try compiling the Calyx dialect in your web browser?
-CIRCT has recently added support for [Compiler Explorer](godbolt) (informally known as Godbolt)!

 The native compiler also supports round-tripping back into the MLIR representation.
 We'll assume you've already built the Rust compiler and installed `fud`.
 Here are the steps below to round-trip: